family dispute arbitration in Brooklyn, New York 11241

 Families in Brooklyn with a median income of $74,692 need affordable paths to resolve custody, support, and property matters.
 Court battles costing $14K–$65K drain the very resources families need to rebuild — arbitration at $399 preserves those resources.

-The Martinez family, originally from Puerto Rico, had long prided themselves on close-knit relationships despite the usual challenges of immigrant life.
+The Martinez family, originally from the claimant, had long prided themselves on close-knit relationships despite the usual challenges of immigrant life.
 However, tensions escalated after Luis suffered a minor stroke in late 2022 and sought to clear his finances.
 Luis demanded repayment of the loan, which, according to Rafael, had been more of a gift to help him start a small landscaping business in Brooklyn’s 11241 zip code.

 On January 10, 2023, Luis initiated arbitration, hoping for a swift resolution.
 Rafael, 32, countered that there was no formal agreement and that his younger siblings, Carla and Diego, sided with him, arguing the money was never meant to be repaid.
 Carla, 29, claimed the loan was part of a family pact to support Rafael’s entrepreneurial ambitions.
 Diego, 25, expressed frustration that the matter was dragging the family apart.